zch0214/learninggit/readme.txt

-Git is a control version.
+Git is a distributed control version.
 Git is free software.